 ProLung’s research team is continually expanding clinical evidence for the ProLung Test, bioconductance, and non-invasive lung cancer risk stratification through ongoing clinical studies and trials.

 The FML-204 study was a prospective study of 41 patients to evaluate the safety and efficacy of non-invasive, non-radiating bioconductance measurements in distinguishing between malignant and benign lung lesions.
 No adverse events reported.

-If you have been diagnosed with an indeterminate pulmonary nodule, you may eligible to participate in the ProLung clinical trial.
+If you have been diagnosed with an indeterminate pulmonary nodule, you may be eligible to participate in a ProLung clinical trial.

 Email us at ItsAboutTime@prolunginc.com and we will connect you to the nearest testing location.